3nd3r1/kubernetes-holygrail/wikipedia-reader/README.md

 # Wikipedia Reader

-Simple deployment that at random intervals downloads a random Wikipedia article and servers it via ingress.
+Simple deployment that at random intervals downloads a random Wikipedia article and serves it via http.

 This project was meant for practicing initContainers and sidecars.